by Byrona Tweedy

 I truly appreciate that he made life easier with his humour, especially when I knew times were hardest for him.

-He used his humour to comfort me when I needed it.
+He used it comfort me when I needed it.

 In high school, I dated quite a bit; a father’s worst nightmare, I’m sure.
 But my dad never belittled the hurt I felt after each breakup.
 He was incredibly empathetic.
 I would lie in bed with him crying.
 He wouldn’t ask for any explanations, but he would just hold me, and let me cry.
 When the time was right, he’d say something to make me laugh.